-Each of the six has its own separate page, which makes navigation a problem — there’s no list in the menu.
-Each of the six opens in sequence by clicking the NEXT link at the bottom of the page allowing you to get through this side loop and return safely.
-If you want to skip around or search for one, you have to come back to Change the Consequences, where you are now, to select the consequence type using the links below.
+Each of the six has its own separate page, which makes navigation a problem.
+Each opens in sequence by clicking the next link at the bottom of the page.
+If you read in sequence you will get through this loop and return safely.
+If you want to skip around you can select the consequence type using the links below.

 Joy or Suffering